cholan2100/aws_cnn_digidet/README.md

 1. Clone this repository
 2. Set up the AWS FPGA development environment (see `setup_env.sh`)
-3. Synthesize the HLS design using Vitis HLS
+3. Synthesize the HLS design using Vitis HLS with Makefile
 4. Build and run the FPGA bitstream on an AWS F1 instance

 ## Dependencies